Operating Block Diagram

 The horizon line moves across the Sky Map, from right to left, as the day progresses.
 It carries the Mechanical Stop with it so that when it meets the SETI Net antenna the system causes the antenna to 'go over the falls' and continue to track its star position on the right side of the mechanical stop.
 This is an impressive thing to see as the antenna turns its inside out to reach the new position.

 Use the ET Simulator to create a signal that the Spectrum Analyzer will find correctly.
-Set the frequency and amplitude and if your attempting to synthesize a SETI signal you can cause the tone to chirp down in frequency by a specified amount.
+Set the frequency and amplitude and if your set the tone to chirp down in frequency by a specified amount.
 If you are synthesizing a very low level SETI signal you can add attenuation to the signal to get it down very close to the noise floor.
 Chirp is a technique described in the Water Hole section.

-The system is setup with Virtual Audio Cable (VAC) so that the Tone Generator audio to be routed to the Spectrum Analyzer.
+he system is setup with Virtual Audio Cable (VAC) so that the ET Simulator audio to be routed to the Spectrum Analyzer.
 More on this in the section on Audio Connections.

 The water hole is a place, a frequency, a concept and a poem.
 Its very important and deserves a write up of its own which is here.